opentensor/developer-docs/docs/staking-and-delegation/managing-stake-tao-app.md

 #### Why it matters

-As a TAO ecosystem participant, I want to monitor the Sum of Alpha Prices so I can gauge how much trading activity and speculative value is accumulating across subnets, and assess whether the system is behaving in equilibrium or entering a speculative phase.

 The most useful aspect of this overview metric is that it can give you, as an ecosystem participant, insight into the level of speculation currently in the market overall over a given time period.

 When the sum is closer to around 1 for the time period specified, it suggest that there has been little market pressure, low activity, and/or natural decay back to equilibrium between TAO and Alpha tokens.